centraldedados/datacentral/README.md

 Installation and Usage
 ------------

+**Note:** This was tested on Python 2.7, and some tweaks are still needed to support Python 3 (we could use some help!)

 1. **Install dependencies**.
 After cloning the repository, change to the project directory and run `make install`.
 This will create a local virtualenv and install the necessary